gyk4j/wreck-net/README.md

 - Different GUI
 - Java-based Apache Tika library for metadata extraction is *NOT* integrated to reduce bloat
-- 7-Zip is also *NOT INCLUDED* to parse through large archive and disc image files
+- ~~7-Zip is also *NOT INCLUDED* to parse through large archive and disc image files~~ (Correction: 7-Zip support re-added on 15 Dec 2023)
 - A complete redesign based on .NET Framework API with no regard for maintaining resemblence to original Java version